developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the Whitelisting Mode, which determines how the applications that can be installed and run on a Zebra Android device is controlled.

- - If the the value ***Package Name Only*** is chosen, allows only the app package name to control which applications can be installed and run.
+ - If the value ***Package Name Only*** is chosen, allows only the app package name to control which applications can be installed and run.

- - If the the value ***Package Name and Signature*** is chosen, requires the app package name *and* the signature to control which applications can be installed and run.
+ - If the value ***Package Name and Signature*** is chosen, requires the app package name *and* the signature to control which applications can be installed and run.

 Using the value ***Package Name and Signature*** provides significantly better security than using ***Package Name Only*** since it provides much stronger protection against spoofing.
 If ***Package Name Only*** is used, any APK with a Android Package Name matching one of the allowed Package Names is allowed to be installed and run.
 Since any APK can be assigned any Package Name, the potential for a rogue application circumventing the protections of Whitelisting is relatively high.
-If ***Package Name and Signature*** is used, then the Signature of an application must match an allowed Signature in addition to the Package Name matching and allowed Package Name.
+If ***Package Name and Signature*** is used, the Signature of an application must match an allowed Signature in addition to the Package Name matching and allowed Package Name.
 Since a rogue APK cannot be signed with a given Signature without possessing the corresponding Private Key, the chances of successfully spoofing are greatly reduced, and effectively eliminated if Private Keys are properly controlled.

 ### Whitelist Configuration - Action